biogeochemistry/PorousMediaLab/README.md

 # How to use

-For the examples, have a look of simulation of [freeze/thawing cycles](https://github.com/biogeochemistry/PorousMediaLab/blob/master/examples/FT_presentation_simple_3.ipynb) in saturated soil or many other examples in "examples" folder.
+Have a look at ["examples"](https://github.com/biogeochemistry/PorousMediaLab/tree/master/examples) folder.

 # Installation using pip